-You may have heard about blue light before, maybe in regards to technology and how staring at a screen for too long just before going to bed can impact your ability to fall asleep.
+Have you heard about blue light before?
+It may have been in regards to technology and how staring at a screen for too long, just before going to bed, can impact sleep quality.

-Light and sleep are tools that can be used to improve health dramatically (if you know how to use them correctly).
-However, not managing them properly are two of the biggest reasons for many health problems.
-Sound a little far-fetched?
-There are a lot of studies that have been done which support the idea that certain types of light, particularly blue light, have a significant impact on our circadian rhythms (which is our 24-hour internal body clock) and hormone balance in considerable ways.
+Light and sleep are two of the most under-valued, under-utilised tools for improving health, BUT, improper management of the two leads to many health problems.
+Studies have shown that certain types of light, particularly blue light, have a significant impact on our circadian rhythms (our 24-hour internal body clock) and hormone balance.

 Before technology, the main source of blue light came from the sun!
-Now, we’ve brought blue light inside our homes in forms such as digital screens (like TVs, smartphones, computers, laptops, tablets, and gaming systems), electronic devices, and LED and fluorescent lighting.
+Now we’ve brought blue light into our homes in forms such as digital screens (like TVs, smartphones, computers, laptops, tablets, and gaming systems), electronic devices, and LED and fluorescent lighting.

 Before 1879, when Thomas Edison patented the electric light bulb, artificial lighting didn’t exist.
-After sunset, people relied on candles, fires, and lanterns for their source of light.
+After sunset, people relied on candles, fires, and lanterns for sources of light.

-After Edison’s incredible lightbulb creation, artificial lighting slowly became more and more common within households.
-However, it really skyrocketed within the last century as a result of the boom in technology where we’ve switched from using candlelight to mobile phone screens.
-It was only 30 years ago when a Harvard researcher discovered that light governs our internal clocks, and since then we’ve been slowly learning more about blue light.
+Since then, artificial lighting has slowly become more and more common, with it skyrocketing over the past century as a result of the boom in technology where we’ve switched from using candlelight to mobile phone screens.
+In fact, it was only 30 years ago when light was discovered to govern our internal clocks, and since then we’ve been slowly learning more and more about blue light.

-As research continues, I believe more and more evidence will arise showing that interruptions in our natural circadian rhythms from artificial light will be partly to blame for many of the health problems we see in society today.
+As research continues, I believe more and more evidence will arise showing that interruptions in our natural circadian rhythms from artificial light will be partly to blame for many of the health problems we’re seeing today.
 Currently, it has been found that the excessive use of artificial light and the resulting lack of sleep may be linked to obesity, certain cancers, and an increased risk of heart disease.

-Artificial lighting carries blue wavelengths of light that aren’t found in light sources like lanterns, candles, and fires.
-Blue light has been shown to improve alertness, mood and energy, and is quite important for overall health and wellbeing, but receiving it at the wrong times of the day can be harmful.
+Artificial lighting contains blue wavelengths of light that are absent in light sources such as fires, candles, and lanterns.
+Blue light has been shown to improve mood, energy and alertness (naturally, as when the sun would rise it would trigger our natural body clock to wake us up), and is important for health and wellbeing.
+BUT, receiving it at the wrong times of day can be harmful.

 The body is extremely clever.
 It has systems in place that help regulate circadian rhythm.
 It relies heavily on outside input (especially from that of blue light) to signal times the body should be awake and times when it should be asleep.
 The eye contains about 30,000+ cells which are able to detect blue light.
-When they sense this light, they send signals to the brain to stop melatonin production.
-Melatonin is needed for sleep, and when it is suppressed at night instead of being increased, it can affect sleep quality.
+When they sense this light, signals are sent to the brain to stop melatonin production.
+Melatonin is a hormone created by the body in response to darkness, and is needed for sleep.
+When we’re exposed to blue light at night, this can block melatonin production, affecting sleep.

-Blue light wavelengths naturally occur in sunlight and can be seen during the brightest part of the day.
+Blue light wavelengths are naturally found in nature during the brightest parts of the day.
 These wavelengths are not found in other natural light sources, like fire, that would have been used at night before artificial light was created.
-If you’ve ever sat around a camp fire at night, you may have found it soothing and even felt a bit sleepy.
+If you’ve ever sat around a camp fire at night, you may have found it to be soothing, and even felt a bit sleepy.
 This is largely due to its lack of blue light.

 When it comes to blue light, it’s all about timing.
 Blue light during the day can be beneficial in many ways, such as:

-- Signaling to the body to maintain healthy weight and adrenal function
+- Sending certain signals to the body to maintain healthy weight and adrenal function

-- Sending the right signals to the brain for proper melatonin production.
+- Sending the correct signals to the brain for proper melatonin production.

-These are crucial during the day.
-In fact, doctors have started using blue light therapy during certain times of the day to help improve sleep disorders, seasonal affective disorder (depression caused by lack of light) and other disorders.
+Fun fact: Doctors have started using blue light therapy during certain times of the day to help improve sleep disorders, seasonal affective disorder (depression caused by lack of light) and other problems.

-Blue light becomes a problem when a person is repeatedly exposed to it in the evening after the sun has gone down, especially when this happens daily over a long periods of time.
-This interferes with the body’s natural rhythms and signals to the brain to reduce melatonin production, which is needed for sleep.
+Blue light only really becomes a problem when a person is repeatedly exposed to it once the sun has gone down, particularly if it’s happening daily, over long periods of time.
+This interferes with the body’s natural rhythms and signals to the brain to reduce melatonin production.

 Sources of Blue Light Exposure